 You will soon find your range of motion improves until you can perform the movement with perfect form.
-This is the first point that should even consider adding weight to the exercise.
+This is the first point you should even consider adding weight to the exercise.

-The shoulder press will improve your overhead strength dramatically even if done with a light weight if you perform them correctly.
+The shoulder press can improve your overhead strength dramatically even if done with a lightweight if you perform them correctly.

 I hope you found this tutorial for the shoulder press useful and will incorporate the movement into your own exercise routine.
 There really isn’t a better exercise for strengthening the shoulder and improving overhead strength.